Skip to content

 A good mystery game for teenagers needs real challenge — not watered-down puzzles.
 Ciphers, hidden information, physical deduction, and a plot with actual stakes all make the difference.
 Games rated 14+ and above tend to offer the complexity that stops teens disengaging, while still being accessible enough that adults can follow the thread alongside them.

+Ready to play?
 If you're building your family game night kit, mystery puzzle games are one of the best places to start.
-Nutty Orange makes award-winning escape room box games designed for exactly the kind of session where everyone switches their brain on and nobody checks their phone.
-Browse the full range and find something your group will still be talking about next week.
+Nutty Orange makes escape room box games designed for exactly the kind of session where everyone switches their brain on and nobody checks their phone.

 hunt a killer uk alternative - Nutty Orange mystery game on a candlelit detective desk